jacoborus/estilo/README.md

 Estilo
 ======

-**Estilo** makes easy creating, improving and maintaining colorschemes for vim and its ecosystem.
+**Estilo** makes easy creating, maintaining and versioning colorschemes for vim and its ecosystem.

 - [Features](#features)